Skip to Content

 Top

-Comprehensive.
+Alimony Comprehensive.
 Solution-Focused.
 Individualized.
-Alimony

 Alimony is an order of the Court requiring one spouse to pay a specified amount of money to the other spouse (or former spouse) for maintenance and support.
 Usually, a request for alimony is made in conjunction with an action for divorce.
 Post-separation support can be loosely defined as “temporary alimony”.
 This is a court order entered based upon less stringent evidence than alimony and is designed to address the needs of a dependent spouse for a specific time or until there is a final order awarding or denying alimony.